mjhm/chai-match-pattern/README.md

         {"id": 89, "email": "jerry@matchpattern.org", "active": false},
         {"id": 14, "email": "dan@matchpattern.org", "active": true}
       ]
-    }
+    });
 ```
 Unfortunately, deep matching of exact JSON patterns creates over-specified and brittle feature tests.
-In practice such deep matches are only useful in small isolated feature tests and some unit tests.
+In practice such deep matches are only useful in small isolated feature tests and occasional unit tests.
 Just for example, trying to match the exact `createDate` of the above user from a database might require some complex mocking of the database to spoof a testable exact value.
-But the good news is we don't really care about the exact date -- all we really care about is that the date behaves like a date.
-To this end the `chai-match-pattern` enables rich and extensible type checking facilities.
+But the good news is we don't really care about the exact date, we can trust that the database generated it correctly.
+All we really care about is that the date looks like a date.
+To this end the `chai-match-pattern` enables a rich and extensible facility for data type checking.

 ## Matching property types